Healthy Food vs. Unhealthy Food

 What Foods Are Healthy?

-For the most part, most anybody could tell the difference between what we know is "good for you" as compared to "junk food".
+For the most part, anybody could tell the difference between what we know is "good for you" as compared to "junk food".
 Good for you is food that has a lot of nutrients, little saturated fat or none, protein, and contains no man-made "stuff".
 But you already know that.
 And "junk food", well, you know very well all the food that goes into that category.

 Here's an easier method to buy groceries.
 Look for the "Natural Food" section of your store.
 Usually, the natural foods are on the outer areas - not in the main aisles.
 However, some of the major corporate grocery stores have decided to make it more difficult for those of us who prefer healthy food and they have moved the health foods from around the outer aisles in with everything else.